International Society on Toxinology

 Global Snakebite Statistics

-The place and venue for the next IST World Congress has yet to be decided.
-Details will be posted here once available.
-The Congress will likely be during 2015.
+The place and venue for the next IST World Congress will be Oxford, UK, September 25th to 30th, 2015.

 IST World Congresses are the premiere scientific (and social) meeting for the IST, held every three years.
-Recent previous IST World Congresses were in Glasgow in 2006, Adelaide in 2003 and Paris in 2000.
-The recent Congress website is http://www.istsbtx2009.com.br/index.asp
+Recent previous IST World Congresses were in Hawaii, USA, 2012, Recife, Brazil, 2009, Glasgow, UK, 2006, Adelaide, Australia, 2003 and Paris, France, 2000.

 The next meeting of the European Section of IST has yet to be determined, but there is a tentative proposal from France, possibly Nice or Cannes.

-The most recent meeting of the Pan-American Section of the IST was held at the Hotel Real International, San Jose, in Costa Rica, April 18-22, 2010.
-The contact person for this meeting was Prof. Gutierrez, JOSE.GUTIERREZ@ucr.ac.cr.
+The most recent meeting of the Pan-American Section of the IST was held in Brazil, November 2014.